edwardsph/Website/content/in-depth.md

 The data is _not up to date_,
 and only specific datasets are available.

-Basic Linked Data Fragment servers aim to bring the availability rates of private endpoints to the public Web by moving intensive processing to the client side.
+Triple Pattern Fragments servers aim to bring the availability rates of private endpoints to the public Web by moving intensive processing to the client side.